From Broken Bones, to Broken Homes

 The large Judo guy I mentioned above was a bit of racist.
 He liked to mumble “Damn Gaijin!” a lot.
 He seemed to not enjoy foreigners that much.
 He enjoyed throwing me on the mats and telling me I was a wimp (which is true).
 If he thought that would make me go harder, he thought wrong.
 It didn't turn me into a angry frenzy to fight back.
 It made me become tired and less aggressive because I knew it was true.
 Alas, with my 125 lbs frame and zero muscle I was The WEAKEST LINK.
 I'd vote myself out of the tribe if I was on Survivor.

 There was one massive guy at the club who was bigger than this guy, so I guestimate his weight to be about 340 lbs.
 They say that in Judo, regardless of size anyone can win, if you are good enough.
 My issue.
-That’s simple, I wasn't good enough.
+That’s simple.
+I wasn't good enough.

 He asked to go with me, and I thought of the motto go against the best so I said OK.
 He was so big I couldn't move him.
 He tried to throw me and I blocked.
 Then he used his weight to force me into the ground but since he was using his weight he landed on me since I was resisting.
 Crap!

 I couldn't breathe at all.
 Felt like someone, in this case a two ton marshmallow man, had just crushed my lungs.
 My diaphragm failed to inflate again.
 My Judo teacher who was the only big guy started yelling at me “Get up wimp!
 Damn gaijin!
 All weak”.
 I tried to get up but something didn't feel right.
-He grabbed my the scruff of my judogi (Judo outfit) and pulled me to the side of mat like I was a rag-doll.
+He grabbed me by the scruff of my judogi (Judo outfit) and pulled me to the side of the mat like I was a rag-doll.
 I rolled to my side but couldn't get up, I figured I must have torn a muscle.
 Slowly I got up, the big monster Judo guy, said one more round.
 Again he threw me the same way and landed on me.
-I thought he must hate me, since normally in practice you don’t land on people, especially since there was over 160 lbs weight difference.
+I thought he must hate me, since normally in practice you don’t land on people, especially since there was over160 lbs weight difference.
 He must have known he was hurting me.
-Ah the joy of racism and beatdowns.
+Ah, the joy of racism and beatdowns.

 I continued the rest of practice being thrown by various people.
-Every Time I got thrown I felt like my wind was getting knocked out of me (and perhaps my brain cells as well).
+Everytime I got thrown I felt like my wind was getting knocked out of me (and perhaps my brain cells as well).
 When I got home, I decided to ice the area to heal the torn muscle.
 Didn't seem to help.
 Every time I laughed, moved or lifted, I felt sharp pain.